Why Vietnam Is The Best Alternative To China For Manufacturing // Vietnam Sourcing Guide

 Generally, there are three ways to view sourcing from Vietnam:

-In this guide, we’ll go over what each of these means.
-There is no right approach for everyone, so you must keep your product or existing supply chain in mind as you read.
+In this guide, we’ll cover what each of these terms means.
+There is no one-size-fits-all approach, so it's essential to keep your product or existing supply chain in mind as you read.
 This guide also focuses on the benefits of Vietnam over China when Vietnam competes with many other countries, including the rest of the ASEAN countries and India.
-It is a little simplistic to turn the source into a two-country comparison; regardless, comparing China and Vietnam is an excellent place to start, giving some perspective and scale.
+It is somewhat simplistic to reduce the source to a two-country comparison; nonetheless, comparing China and Vietnam is an excellent starting point, providing some perspective and scale.

-Cosmo offers services to sources from Vietnam no matter how you view it, in case you’re looking.
-Whether you are looking at just Vietnam, want to compare or move your existing supply chain from China, or have a robust, dual-sourcing strategy from 2 countries, Cosmo can help you.
+Cosmo offers services to sources from Vietnam, regardless of your perspective, if you’re looking.
+Whether you are looking at Vietnam alone, want to compare or relocate your existing supply chain from China, or have a robust, dual-sourcing strategy across two countries, Cosmo can help you.
 If you are unsure if your product can be made, check out our guide on what can be made in Vietnam here: https://www.cosmosourcing.com/blog/sourcing-fba-products-in-vietnam.
 In this guide, we’ll go through what all three of these ways to view Vietnam mean.

 China Vs. Vietnam Manufacturing

 While Vietnam’s manufacturing capacity can stand independently, most focus first on China’s product sourcing.
-It’s understandable, given that China is the manufacturing epicenter of the world and can function as a one-stop-shop.
-Anytime Vietnam manufacturing comes up, it inevitably gets compared to China, which is understandable as China is currently at the top.
-Despite China’s dominance, Vietnam punches above its weight and has several advantages over China.
+It’s understandable, given that China is the manufacturing epicenter of the world and can function as a one-stop shop.
+Whenever Vietnam's manufacturing is mentioned, it inevitably gets compared to China, which is understandable, given China's current dominance.
+Despite China’s dominance, Vietnam punches above its weight and has several advantages over its larger neighbor.

 By the numbers!

-Numbers can only tell so much, but several items show Vietnam can outperform China in terms of size; for instance, Vietnam, despite being 1/15 the size of China, produces 1/10 the total amount of China’s exports.
+Numbers can only tell us so much, but several items indicate that Vietnam can outperform China in terms of size; for instance, Vietnam, despite being 1/15 the size of China, produces 1/10 of China’s total exports.

 Is Vietnam better for sourcing?